ppkantorski/Tetris-Overlay/README.md

     chmod +x ./update_libs.sh
     ./update_libs.sh
     ```
     The `update_libs.sh` script automates the process of downloading and updating the required `libultra` and `libtesla` libraries from the **Ultrahand Overlay** repository.
-It ensures the latest versions are correctly placed within the `lib` directory for the project.ay
+It ensures the latest versions are correctly placed within the `lib` directory for the project.

 2. Build the project:
     ```bash